Cross Currents (1916 film)

 Cross Currents is a 1916 American silent film starring Helen Ware.
+Composer J. A. Raynes composed theatre organ music to accompany this film.

 Plot

 Ware portrays a young socialite, Elizabeth Crane, who realizes her fiancé, Paul Beale, has a greater love for another woman, Flavia, and steps aside so he may marry.
 Later they are isolated on a deserted island and rekindle their love.